Big CC Racing

+Big CC Racing creates high performance, but also supports sensible turbo systems for the road with technical knowledge.

+History

+Sean Mills, the company owner and engineer, is known for building motorcycle engines with a power output of up to 1000 hp.

 In 2014, Sean Mills entered the Summer Nationals at Santa Pod Raceway with his Suzuki Hayabusa, where he later set a record in the Competition Bike class in 2017.
 From 2015 to 2020, Sean Mills made a name for himself in racing under 8.0 seconds.

-Big CC Racing creates high performance, but also supports sensible turbo systems for the road with technical knowledge.
-Over the past few years, Sean Mills has developed turbocharged motorcycles ranging from 300 hp to 600 hp and has put Zef Eisenberg's 350 hp machine on track at over 201.6 mph.
+Before 2018, Sean Mills developed turbocharged motorcycles ranging from 300 hp to 600 hp and has put Zef Eisenberg's 350 hp machine on track at over 201.6 mph.